Counselor resources

 Write for your audience.
 While a college recommendation letter is a formal communication, avoid writing one so dry and stiff that it can't hold attention.
 At the same time, don't be too informal, as if the admissions professional reading it is your friend.
 It might help to remember that the admissions officer reading your recommendation letter will probably be a millennial – plan your writing accordingly.

-Most experts recommend keeping your recommendation letter to a single page – unless you are using the organized narrative format (explained further) which could run to two pages.
-Please don't make it too short either, or it might look like you don't have many positive comments about the student.
+Most experts recommend keeping your recommendation letter to a single page—unless you use the organized narrative format (explained further), which could run to two pages.
+Please don't make it too short, either, or it might look like you have a few positive comments about the student.
 If you can't think of much to say, it might signify that you need input from some of your colleagues who know the student better.

-There isn't one single format followed by counselors everywhere for writing a recommendation letter.
+There isn't one single format for writing a recommendation letter followed by counselors everywhere.
 However, many counselors in the Cialfo community have expressed their preference for the organized narrative style in recent years.

 The organized narrative style of the recommendation letter has four or five separate sections.
-Hence you don't have to worry about transitions between paragraphs and can even include more information in a specific area if relevant.
+Hence, you don't have to worry about transitions between paragraphs and can even include more relevant information in a specific area.

 Trevor Rusert, Director of College Counseling at Chadwick International School, suggests having these four sections in your organized narrative recommendation letter: